Lindzsy/curriculum/phase1/web_notes_project.md

 This functionality already exists in your notes app project, you'll pass selectors based on the query rather than based on `ARGV`

+The easy way to do this is:

+* Submit a request with all the letters you can type on your keybaord, look at what comes into the request.
+* Then write a test that says some piece of code can take the version in the request, and turn it into the version in you submitted in the form.
+* Break down the different things that can happen, and write a test that shows the piece of code can do each of those smaller ideas.
+* Then write the code that does this.
+* Then wire that piece of code into place in your app.

 Iteration 4 - Adding notes
 --------------------------